Nbash0727/OV7670_VGADISPLAY-FPG/README.md

 # OV7670_VGADISPLAY-FPG
 Created by: Nathan Ash

 Project Goal:
-The goal of this project to produce a functional camera feed using an NANDLAND FPGA board and a OV7670 camera with a VGA display.
-This design only partially achieves that goal since the NANDLAND board has only 10 usable PMODs and the camera has 18 pins.
-The workaround to this was to first configure the SCCB interface of the OV7670 camera and convert the interface to greyscale.
-This was done so that data could be processed in 4-bits rather than the usual 8-bits.
-Even though this allowed to transmit data the feed is never exactly clear.
-After working through some syncing issues the final result is a 32x32 display of a greyscale camera feed.
-The feed was validated by covering the camera and then uncovering it to verify that the greyscale data was changing when the camera feed changes.
+The goal of ths project was to implement a functional camera feed using a NANDLAND FPGA board and an OV7670 camera with VGA output.
+Due to hardware limitations—only 10 usable PMODs on the NANDLAND board versus 18 required by the camera—the design required creative workarounds.

+Project Workarounds:
+To make sure the feed could still be processed with limited IO the SCCB interface had to be configured.
+The camera output was configured to greyscale to reduce data width from 8 bits to 4 bits, enabling partial transmission.
+Even though this workaround allowed limited data to be transmitted there was still not enough IOs available.
+To account for this the synthesis was broken into two parts, the first being the SCCB configuration and the second being the actual feed.

+Project Result:
+After resolving synchronization issues, the final output was a 32×32 greyscale display.
+Functionality was validated by occluding and revealing the camera lens, confirming dynamic pixel response to light changes.

+Procedure to Test: